-Book a liveaboard in the Galapagos Islands from a selection of the Galapagos' top liveaboards, and experience the fabled scuba diving of the islands for yourself.
-Liveaboards include luxurious vessels and more affordable options, with amenities including nitrox, camera facilities and hot tubs, and offering year round departures and itineraries that include dives at Wolf Island and Darwin Island.
+With ZuBlu, you can book a liveaboard trip in the Galapagos Islands from a selection of the island’s top liveaboards, and experience the fabled scuba diving of the Galapagos Islands for yourself.
+Liveaboards include luxurious vessels and more affordable options, with amenities such as nitrox, camera facilities and hot tubs, and year round departures and itineraries that include dives at Wolf Island and Darwin Island.

 Whether you’re traveling solo or in a group, ZuBlu’s expert travel team can help you select and book the ideal liveaboard trip in the Galapagos Islands.